quan-dao/OSR-Course/README.md

 ![alt text][image2]

-*Fig.2 The path found by bidirectional RRT (green circles are nodes of each tree)*
+*Fig.2 The path found by bidirectional RRT (green and yellow circles are nodes of each tree)*

 ![alt text][image3]